sitecrafting/conifer/docs/README.md

 <div class="conifer-banner"></div>

-## NOTE: ALPHA STATUS
+> #### Warning::ALPHA STATUS

-Until v1.0.0, we may introduce breaking changes on minor releases.
+> Conifer is currently in what we consider a "stable alpha."
+Most of the code has been extracted from components already running in production.
+We consider it production-ready.
+However, there may be lingering bugs and breaking changes to the API at this early stage.

 ## What is Conifer?